Djokovic–Nadal rivalry: Doubles

-Exhibition matches
+Exhibitions

-In Bogotá on March 21, 2011, Nadal beat Djokovic in their first exhibition match and the highest caliber match ever played in Colombia.
+In Bogotá on 21 March 2011, Nadal beat Djokovic in their first exhibition match and the highest caliber match ever played in Colombia.
 A second exhibition, with proceeds to benefit a foundation run by Nadal and the football team Real Madrid, was scheduled for July 14, 2012 in Real Madrid's Santiago Bernabéu Stadium, but cancelled because of injury to Nadal.